 The Commission must next determine if the fill/dredging is for an "incidental" public service purpose.
 The Commission has in the past determined that certain fill/dredging for bridge repair projects is for an "incidental" public service purpose under Section 30233(a)(5).
-For example, in CDP No. 1-96-71 (Caltrans' seismic retrofit of the Pudding Creek Bridge in Fort Bragg) and CDP No. 1-00-032 (Caltrans' geotechnical drilling for the retrofit of the Ten Mile River Bridge in Mendocino), the Commission found that these public service projects were for an incidental public service purpose because the fill/dredging associated with these projects was incidental to the highway they affected as the repairs and geotechnical boring projects were not the primary part of the highways themselves and the impacts were of temporary duration.
+For example, in CDP No. 1-96-71 (Caltrans' seismic retrofit of the Pudding Creek Bridge in Fort Bragg); CDP No. 1-01-067 (Caltrans' geotechnical drilling for replacement of the Van Duzen River bridge) and CDP No. 1-00-032 (Caltrans' geotechnical drilling for the retrofit of the Ten Mile River Bridge in Mendocino), the Commission found that these public service projects were for an incidental public service purpose because the fill/dredging associated with these projects was incidental to the highway they affected as the repairs and geotechnical boring projects were not the primary part of the highways themselves and the impacts were of temporary duration.
 In the present case, the Commission finds that the proposed geotechnical drillings, as conditioned in this permit, will also have impacts of a temporary duration and are also for an incidental public service purpose, i.e. to provide information for the design and planning of the replacement of an existing public transportation facility to increase public safety.